Classic White Food for Black People

 This 1963 recipe by Knox Gelatine Inc. is simple, quick, and devastating, like a roller coaster beheading.
 There are only seven ingredients, because white women in the 1960s didn’t need to strain their poor lady brains on anything complicated.
 A white dude like me can surely nail it.

 It was like mixing up the filling for a chicken pot pie, but without seasoning, talent, care, or the beneficial sterilizing action of a hot oven.
-Just pour this goop into que goop, pour in some dead chicken bits, and bing, bang, pow, Daddy-O!
+Just pour this goop into that goop, pour in some dead chicken bits, and bing, bang, pow, Daddy-O!
 It’s all mixed quicker than Elvis can steal a blues song.
 Just shove it all in the fridge and forget about it.

 I tell myself the person who made the recipe photo had access to a genuine gelatin mold, but nobody I know even owns gelatin molds anymore.
 I haven’t seen any of those things since the Voting Rights Act.